resume-studio/template-guidelines/README.md

-# template-requirements
+# template-guidelines

-Requirements for ResumeStudio's resume templates.
+Guidelines for designing ResumeStudio's resume templates.

 > Hi friend 👋🏻 You'll find here everything you need to know about designing a resume template for ResumeStudio.
 In case you don't know, ResumeStudio is a web editor for job seekers to create an outstanding and standards-compliant resume in minutes.